apache/shenyu-website/community/release-guide/16-shenyu-nginx-release-guide.md

 - All files have ASF licenses at the beginning
 - There are no `LICENSE` and `NOTICE` that do not depend on the software
 - There are no binaries that do not meet expectations
-- Compilation passes (. /mvnw install) (JAVA 8 is currently supported)
+- Compilation passes (luarocks make rockspec/shenyu-nginx-$\{PUBLISH.VERSION}.rockspec)
-- If there are third-party code dependencies.
-  - License compatibility for third-party code dependencies
+- If third-party code dependencies exist.
-  - All licenses of third-party code dependencies are named in the `LICENSE` file
+  - Third-party code dependent licenses are compatible
-  - The full version of the third-party code dependency license is in the `license` directory
-  - If the dependency is an Apache license and there are `NOTICE` files, then these `NOTICE` files need to be added to the project's `NOTICE` file

 **5. Check the binary package**